codsen/codsen/packages/util-nonempty/README.md

 // => Boolean|undefined
 ```

-## Testing
+## Testing and Contributing

 ```bash
 $ npm test
 ```

-Unit tests use [AVA](https://github.com/avajs/ava) and [JS Standard](https://standardjs.com) notation.
-I aim to have 100% unit test coverage.

-## Contributing

-All contributions are welcome.
-Please stick to [Standard JavaScript](https://standardjs.com) notation and supplement the `test.js` with new unit tests covering your feature(s).
+If you want to contribute, don't hesitate.
+If it's a code contribution, please supplement `test.js` with tests covering your code.
+This library uses `airbnb-base` rules preset of `eslint` with few exceptions^ and follows the Semver rules.

 If you see anything incorrect whatsoever, do [raise an issue](https://github.com/codsen/util-nonempty/issues).
-If you file a pull request, I'll do my best to help you to get it merged in a timely manner.
-If you have any comments on the code, including ideas how to improve things, don't hesitate to contact me by email.
+If you file a pull request, I'll do my best to help you to get it quickly.
+If you have any comments on the code, including ideas how to improve things, just email me.

+<small>^ 1.
+No semicolons.
+2. Allow plus-plus in `for` loops.
+See `./eslintrc`</small>

 ## Licence